-The Tau is a very ancient symbol and also known as the Crux Commissa, the Franciscan Cross, the Anticipatory Cross, the Advent Cross, the Crutch Cross, or the St. Anthony's Cross.
+The Tau is a very ancient symbol and also known as the Crux Commissa, the Franciscan Cross, the Anticipatory Cross, the Advent Cross, the Crutch Cross, and the St. Anthony's Cross.

-An emblem of immortality, life in general, sometimes a phallic symbol, and a pagan sign of the mystic Tau of the Chaldeans and the Egyptians, where it represented the Roman god Mithras, the Greek Attis and their forerunner Tammuz, the Sumerian dying and rising god, consort of the goddess Ishtar.
+The Tau is an emblem of immortality, of life in general, and sometimes a phallic symbol.
+It is a pagan sign of the mystic Tau of the Chaldeans and the Egyptians, where it represented the Roman god Mithras, the Greek Attis and their forerunner Tammuz, who was the Sumerian dying and rising god, consort of the goddess Ishtar.
 Conveniently, the original form of the letter 'T' was the initial letter of the god of Tammuz.
 During baptism ceremonies, this cross was marked on the foreheads by the pagan priest.

-Today in India and elsewhere, marking the forehead (at the point of the Ajna Chakra2 - the location of one's third eye, or conscience) with a sacred tilak mark, is a custom practiced by Hindus and others, signifying that they follow Brahma, Vishnu, Shiva, Devi or Shakti.
+Today in India and elsewhere, marking the forehead (at the point of the Ajna Chakra - the location of ones conscience / third eye) with a sacred tilak mark, is a custom practiced by Hindus and others, signifying that they follow Brahma, Vishnu, Shiva, Devi or Shakti.